 3. Highlight Employee Stories

 Just be aware that you are going to have to ask employees to share their experiences.
-So, communicate with employees in your workplace to let them know you want to know from them how to celebrate Women’s Equality Day in the best way possible.
+So, communicate with employees in your workplace to let them know you want ideas from them on how to celebrate Women’s Equality Day in the best way possible.

 4. Women’s Equality Day Social Media Posts